socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 ## [8] - Respond to stream cancellation

-Finally, it's possible that the viewer decided to exit the stream while the True[X] engagement was ongoing.
+Finally, it's possible that the viewer decided to exit the stream while the true[X] engagement was ongoing.
 In this case, the renderer will dispatch the `onUserCancelStream` delegate method, and we respond appropriately.
 In a real app, this would probably return to an episode list screen or something along those lines.
 In this simple demo, it just exits the app.